Saturday, 24 December 2022

 It may be that Hollywood homophobia, stoked by a religious revival in the Great Depression, was responsible for the end of Billy Haines movie career but, looking at pieces like Just a Gigolo, we can see that in obvious middle age, Haines had out grown his screen character, like Adam Sandler, but he lacked Sandlers’ range and intelligence to modify his act.
 Metro had the Roberts - Montgomery, Young and Taylor - who could all do that William Haines did better than he did.
 The more personable Ramon Novarro and John Gilbert would face falls from fame more disastrous than Billy Haines experienced at this point.

-I find it more astounding that such a limited performer could achieve his prominence, than that he failed to sustain it, but I didn’t experience that period and I can’t get to the Haines films that are it’s record.
+I find it more astounding that such a limited performer could achieve his prominence, than that he failed to sustain it, but I didn’t experience that period and I can’t get to the Haines films that are its record.
 Watching Memory Lane and the Sam Wood films does illuminate the Billy Haines phenomenon.
 I don’t think I’ve exhausted the topic yet.

 Norma Shearer, William Haines - Tower of Lies.